vphantom/vpweb/docs/fast.md

 ## `function preclick(el)`

-Trigger clicks on mousedown events.
+Manually make an element trigger clicks on mousedown events.
 Click event is fired twice, so be careful when adding this behavior to new elements.

 **Parameters:**